 Students in grades 3-8 should check in between 9:30-9:55 a.m. at their assigned testing rooms.

-Room assignments will be emailed to all confirmed attendees closer to the event date.
+Room assignments were emailed to all confirmed attendees.

 DeBaun Auditorium, Edwin A. Stevens Hall

-Dr. Pavel Dubovski - Chairman, Math Olympiad Committee, Stevens Institute of Technology
+Dr. Pavel Dubovski - Chair, Math Olympiad Committee, Stevens Institute of Technology

 Dr. Nariman Farvardin - President, Stevens Institute of Technology